We are excited to announce to that we have joined the national movement to stop charging overdue fines.

 How will the Library recoup the funds received from late fees?

-Fines account for only a very small percentage (approximately .5%) of our operating budget, and this number has decreased over time.
-We will be exploring alternative sources of revenue to balance the loss.
+Fines account for only a very small percentage (approximately XX%) of our operating budget and this number has decreased over time.

 Will I have to wait longer for popular items to be returned?